cvlabsio/Penetration_Testing/Tools_Lessons/Information_Gathering/DNS_Analysis/dnsenum.md

 ### 6. Output Options:
    - `-o, --output <file>`: Output in XML format, suitable for import into tools like MagicTree.

-Apologies for the misunderstanding.
 Let's go through examples using each option of DNSenum one by one:

 ### 1. `--dnsserver <server>`:
 ```bash